aarontran/snr-filaments/agenda.md

 Models for filament widths
 --------------------------

 ### Main / high-level TO-DOs

+Manuscript (highest priority):

-  WRITE UP the transport model text, CLEAN UP fitting procedure to match WRITE UP results section
+* WRITE UP the transport model text,
+  CLEAN UP fitting procedure text to match
+  WRITE UP results section

+Data, numbers:

 * RUN model fitting pipeline on capped/bkg-subtracted FWHMs.
+  Don't bother with full errors -- for now, just want numbers + chi-sqr values.
-* Select and run pipeline on Tycho regions 5
+* PICK Tycho regions-5, according to some criteria (look at counts, spectra, profiles to decide).
+Save regions and run pipeline on these guys.

-* Kepler -- cull regions, prepare selection (regions-2) w/ new FWHMs! run simple and full model fits on Kepler, for Monday
+* Kepler -- cull regions by w/e criteria, prepare regions-2 w/ 4 energy bands.
-* Check model fits to FWHMs w/ caps/bkg subtraction
+  Have simple/full model fits for Monday.

-* Cas A -- select regions.
+* Cas A -- select first round of regions, get FWHMs -- would be useful to discuss on Monday.

-TONIGHT, and SUNDAY NIGHT, I need to run calculations/etc overnight.
-Maybe -- go ahead and select new regions (list the criteria), ensure the FWHMs and profiles look okay.
-Then, let specextract run; run simple/full model computations afterwards.

-And possibly spec

-CODE -- to read out regions, generate a massive subplot.

-### List of plots/subplots/tables

-Prepare example indiv regions (good/bad quality) + simple fit + eta2 fixed,
-somehow compiled together. + plots.

-Global average -- of fit parameters, or fit to global average of FWHMs.
-Give this somewhere

-Rerun all routines on SN 1006 as a usual sanity check.
+IF and ONLY IF data are worthwhile, then deal with 1. spectra, 2. full model errors.
+For the time being, only compute FWHMs, simple models, and full models with stderr.
+That's it.
+No more.

-### Table generation
+### Science

-* maybe useful to compute advection/diffusion lengths from fits?
-  Better yet -- ratio of advection/diffusion lengthscales This IS energy dependent, hm.
-Does it help us say anything?
-  Or, is this already bluntly obvious from our model fits.
-Hm, maybe not.
+From talking w/ Brian -- we're gonna need some way to show the global energy drop-off!
+Which is why he asked about any global `m_E` dependence.

 * Maybe report `m_E` as estimated from MODEL fits, which, to be clear, is a separate "observable" that I expect to be more robust than the point-to-point measurements)
+* Remember brian's suggestion (from Friday july 25): how does mE depend on energy? what happens if you fit a straight power law to that???

 ### Various checks